pelithne/azure-for-testers/tutorials/azure-load-testing-service.md

 ![Screenshot](/images/alt/Slide33.JPG)

-86) Export the configuration as a JMX file, this will now enable you to save your test as a code and you can now re-run the load test with the same configuration.
-Analyze the jmx file.
+86) You can **export** the configuration as a **JMX file**, which allows you to save your test as code and run it again with the same settings. **Download** the JMX file to your computer and open it with your preferred editor to see how JMX is constructed.
+You will notice that developing the JMX file in the Azure portal is much easier than creating it manually by hand.
+The JMX file contains all the details of your load test scenario.

 ![Screenshot](/images/alt/Slide34.JPG)